Political will and big spending put Austrians to work

 “They are shocked to find out it costs 14,000 to 16,000 euros a year for each spot,” said Herbert Buchinger, chairman of the government’s employment service, AMS.

-The service guarantees any young person a job offer, targeted training or state-subsidized employment within six months of their registration as unemployed.
+The service guarantees any young person a job offer, targeted training or state-subsidised employment within six months of their registration as unemployed.

 Private companies may spend even more: Voestalpine, which has been hiring apprentices since 1940, invests 70,000 euros in each young person over the course of up to four years’ training.